 About the Park

-Dilworth Park has been transformed from an inaccessible, multi-level, hard-surface plaza into a sustainable, well-maintained, green public space without stairs or barriers from the street.
+Dilworth Park has been newly transformed from an inaccessible, multi-level, hard-surface plaza into a sustainable, well-maintained, green public space without stairs or barriers from the street.
 By covering existing openings and removing unnecessary walls, steps and barriers, the renovated Dilworth Park now has 20,571 square feet of new useable area (an increase of 21%) resulting in an expanded 120,557-square-foot public space.
-There will be a large lawn, tree groves, a programmable fountain and space for 400 benches and chairs.
 The underground has been dramatically improved as a new transit gateway, providing entrances to Broad Street and Market Street subways and the trolley lines.
-New elevators will make the transit levels accessible for the first time.
+New elevators make the transit levels accessible for the first time.

 Rosa Blanca Café, located along the JFK Boulevard side of the park, offers seating inside and outside on the PNC Terrace.More Info

 The fountain at Dilworth Park is covered by a thin scrim of water with programmable three-foot-high spouts that create a dancing water feature.
 Pulse, a specially commissioned work of public art created by internationally recognized artist Janet Echelman will be integrated into the fountain and will trace the path of trains traveling on the three lines below the park in real time.More Info

 At Dilworth Park a specially commissioned work of public art created by internationally recognized artist Janet Echelman will be integrated into the programmable fountain and will trace the path of trains traveling on the three lines below the park in real time, coded to the colors associated with each transit line.More Info